Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Proof of Theorem

-The analog beamformer solution can alternatively be derived as follows (which allows the proof above to be applicable directly).
+The WSR maximizing analog beamformer can alternatively be derived as follows (which allows the proof for the digital beamformers to be applicable directly).
 First we apply a noise whitening procedure using the noise plus interference covariance matrix $\mathbf{R}_{\overline{j}}^{1/2}$on the received signal.
 Further, we can rewrite the whitened signal as follows